Table of Contents Show

 Don’t Leave Any Blanks.Don’t Leave Any Blanks.

 Nothing frustrates board members like incomplete information, so make sure you leave no blanks in your application.
 If they have to spend time going back and forth asking for more information, it will stretch out your board application, make you look disorganized, and increase your chances of rejection.
 If something doesn’t apply to you on the application, then make sure you explain why.
-For example, common mistake all-cash buyers make is not including the required amount in their financial statement.
+For example, all-cash buyers’ common mistake is not including the required amount in their financial statements.
 It can leave board members wondering where the money is coming from.
 Another mistake is not explaining why your tax returns show you’re liable for people who won’t occupy the apartment.
 In short, don’t leave anything unsaid.

 Choose Your References CarefullyChoose Your References Carefully

-Reference letters are a crucial part of every application package, so they must be rock solid.
+Reference letters are crucial to every application package, so they must be rock solid.
 First, there’ll be an employee letter, which should come on company letterhead and state your compensation.
-Next, professional reference letters from either a superior or colleague should give detailed feedback on your attitude and performance in a work environment.
+Next, professional reference letters from a superior or colleague should give detailed feedback on your attitude and performance in a work environment.
 Then there’s a personal reference letter from your current management company that will detail what you’re like as a tenant and whether you pay your bills on time.
 What makes a difference here is authentic references that give a real sense of who you are.
 If your letters read like boilerplate clichés and don’t say anything genuine or specific, they’re doing more harm than good.
 Instead, choose references that know you personally and can give honest assessments of you.
 Your broker can provide examples of reference letters to help.

 Double and Triple Check Your Package Before SubmittingDouble and Triple Check Your Package Before Submitting